 Intern Orientation Program

-Intensive four day program mapped to the Australian Curriculum Framework offering a mixture of didactic and clinically focussed skills workshops and shadowing components.
+The Intern Orientation Program is an intensive four day learning experience mapped to the Australian Curriculum Framework.
+It offers a mixture of didactic and clinically-focussed skills workshops and shadowing components.
 At the conclusion of the program there is a celebratory welcome dinner.

 HMO & Registrar Orientation Program

 This program aims to familiarise Junior Medical Staff with the hospital and its culture, systems, processes and guidelines and to create confidence in knowing when and how to ask for help and/or escalate.
 During this program there is a focus on junior medical staff wellbeing and information on support pathways.

 The program is followed by unit orientations.
 Unit handbooks provide detailed information on how the unit runs.

 The aim of the program is to familiarise junior doctors with the presentation, investigation and management of acute medical emergencies and better prepare you for rotations where you may need to lead management of acute presentations, for example, afterhours, on night duty, and on rural rotations.
 Alfred Health has highly specialised services, including cardiac, lung and bone marrow transplantation.
 The program includes information on patient conditions and possible complications within those specialised units.
 Topics covered fall within the Australian Curriculum Framework for junior doctors.